ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 - `destinationChainID` must match the blockchain ID that the registry is deployed on
 - `destinationAddress` must match the address of the registry

-In the `TeleporterRegistry` contract, the `getLatestVersion` function returns the highest version number that has been registered in the registry.
+In the `TeleporterRegistry` contract, the `latestVersion` state variable returns the highest version number that has been registered in the registry.
 The `getLatestTeleporter` function returns the `ITeleporterMessenger` that is registered with the corresponding version.

 ## Design